MiczFlor/RPi-Jukebox-RFID/src/jukebox/components/gpio/gpioz/README.rst

 Card Read Buzzer
 ^^^^^^^^^^^^^^^^^^

 Sound a Piezzo Buzzer once when a card swipe has been detected.
-For unknown cards, sound it three times.
+For unknown cards, sound it 3 times.

 .. code-block:: yaml